ocaml/dune-www/_posts/2018-12-14-new-computation-model.md

 over.
 So why can't we do the same for the generation of the build script?
 We could indeed go through an external command to generate the build script, and this computation would effecitvely be cached by the system.
-However, this is an absolutely terribe programming model.
+However, this is an absolutely terrible programming model.
 This brings us to the new computation model we just merged in Dune, which will allow to cache any kind of computations, not just the ones performed by external commands.